sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 # Background on Message Protocols
 We just don't have good support for message protocols that treat validity and serialization flexibility as first-class concerns.

 `protobuf` is probably the most widely used message definition and serialization protocol there is.
 It's the backbone of `gRPC` and a huge number of software projects.
-The folks at [buf](https://buf.build/) realized that semantic validation of fields and messages is a critical feature gap and developed the [protovalidate extension](https://github.com/bufbuild/protovalidate) for `protobuf` - the backbone of gRPC and as far as I am aware, the most widely used message definition and serialization protocol around.
+The folks at [buf](https://buf.build/) realized that semantic validation of fields and messages is a critical feature gap and developed the [protovalidate extension](https://github.com/bufbuild/protovalidate) for `protobuf`.
 However, the implementations of this tool have a number of drawbacks.

 1. `protovalidate` relies on runtime parsing of Google CEL.
 As a result, it is incompatible with environments that cannot support dynamic memory allocation.
 2. `protovalidate` has a long list of dependencies and is not trivial to set up - especially for systems not using `buf` to manage `protobuf`-related dependencies.